Moctader/Drift_detection_and_Trading_metrics/README.md

 # Stock Price Prediction and Drift Detection using LSTM

-This repository demonstrates the use of an LSTM (Long Short-Term Memory) model to predict Apple's stock prices (AAPL) and detect performance drift, distribution drift detection, and trading over time using various drift detection algorithms such as Page-Hinkley, ADWIN, and KSWIN.
+This repository demonstrates the use of an LSTM (Long Short-Term Memory) model to predict Apple's stock prices (AAPL) and detect performance drift, distribution drift detection, and trading over time using various drift detection algorithms such as Page-Hinkley, ADWIN, KSWIN, and Evidently AI.

 ## Prerequisites